liebercanis/bacon2Data/README.md

 > git pull
 cd to bobj

-you need to make a softlike to root makefile.arch as for example
+// you need to make a softlike to root makefile.arch as for example

-    ln -s  /usr/local/Cellar/root/6.34.08_1/etc/root/makefile.arch
+> ln -s /usr/local/Cellar/root/6.34.08_1/etc/root/makefile.arch
 >rm *.o;
 > make clean; make
 cd to compiled
 >make clean; make

-main routine anaCRun.cc called by anac1.cc (main) requires environment variable BOBJ

-then do, for example
->root "post.C(\"11_26_2023\")"